 2. You underestimate how much selling a house costs.

-This is a big one - especially for first-timer sellers.
+This is a big one -, especially for first-time sellers.
 You’ll want to carefully budget every detail out, including the real estate agent and the possibility of paying for two places at once.
 Don’t generalize your financial plan.
 It could potentially lead to frustration and panic down the road.

 3. You don’t set your selling price right.

 Another big one.
 This is where hiring an expert in the field pays off.
 You won’t undersell or list a price that is too high and no one will want to buy.
 Again, watch the current market to help you determine the right selling price for you and your home.

 4. You choose the wrong realtor.

 Trust your gut here.
 And shop around.
 Find someone who you mesh well with and who seems to know their stuff.
 Research on their background and reviews helps out here too.

 5. You only consider the highest offer.

 It’s not just about the price tag.
 Does the highest offer come with conditions like repairs?
 If so, you may want to explore all the offers and their contingencies.

 6. You make expensive renovations but avoid major repairs.